-Hi, I'm Sarah Stewart.
+Hi, I'm Sarah Stewart: owner and lead trainer.

 I am a Registered Social Worker (OCSWSSW) and a certified Mental Health First Aid instructor (Basic and Youth courses) with Mental Health First Aid Canada.
 I'm also a Compassion Fatigue Educator, Certified Coach of Gentle Persuasive Approaches to dementia care, and I’ve developed trainings on trauma-informed practice, debriefing teams, promoting mental health in the workplace, and more.
 I’m proud to be an Associate of TEND, an organization offering resources and training to address the complex needs of high stress, trauma-exposed workplaces.

 Questions?
 Please get in touch!
 I look forward to meeting you.